MicrosoftDocs/customer-insights/ci-docs/data-unification-update.md

 1. From the **Data** > **Unify** page, select:

    - **Unify customer profiles**: Updates the unified customer profile entity without impacting dependencies (such as enrichments, segments, or measures).
-Dependent processes are not run, but will be refreshed as [defined in the refresh schedule](system.md#schedule-tab).
+Dependent processes aren't run, but will be refreshed as [defined in the refresh schedule](system.md#schedule-tab).

    - **Unify customer profiles and dependencies**: Updates the unified profile and all dependencies.
 All processes are rerun automatically.
 After all downstream processes have completed, the customer profile reflects the updated data.